nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 3. Remove the database from the domain by using `nuocmd delete database --db-name <db>`.
 4. List removed archives associated with the database by using `nuocmd show archives --db-name demo --removed`.
 5. Remove all archives associated with the database by using `nuocmd delete archive --archive-id <id> --purge`.

+NuoDB Admin tear raft PVs and PVCs can be removed instead of steps 3 to 5.

 The high-level steps to configure the automatic archive import operation to bootstrap a new database are the following: